ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 Supervisor has a nifty console front end for controlling the processes it looks after.
 Open it up with `sudo supervisor` and update it to use the Gitalist config with `update`. `status` will show you a list programs you've setup which you can `restart`, `start`, `stop` and `tail` (for program output, `-f` for continuous output).
 The gitatlist server should now be running under Supervisor, you can check by doing `tail gitalist` Supervisor's console and looking at `http://<server>:3000/`.

 #### Nginx
-The simplest way to setup Nginx with Gitalist is to reverse proxy connections back to the gitalist_server process.
-I did play around with setting it up over FastCGI, but that [didn't work out](#fastcgi).
+I've connected Nginx and Gitalist via FastCGI which took a bit of fiddling, but I got there in the end.
+Along the way I toyed around with using Nginx to reverse proxy to the built in Catalyst development server, but had issues with hiding the port number and it felt a bit nasty.

-Create yourself a virtual host in nginx's sites-availabe directory and add the following, changing the server name to something suitable
+Create yourself a virtual host in nginx's sites-available directory and add the following, changing the server name to something suitable

 {{ 1084154 | gist: 'vhost' }}

-I've setup the logs under `/var/log/gitalist/` since Gitalist installed via CPAN doesn't really have an install directory as such and that's the next logical place.
+I've setup the logs under `/var/log/gitalist/` since Gitalist installed via CPAN doesn't really have an install directory as such and that's the logical place.
 However you'll have to create that directory and make it writable by `www-data` so Nginx has access to it.

 Link the virtual host into sites-enabled and test with `sudo nginx -t` to check there are no errors, then reload nginx `sudo /etc/init.d/nginx reload` (or use upstart) and your Gitalist should now be accessible on your domain!